EmanuelChirico/Mobile-Application/README.md

 To run the project locally you must have some requirements:

-1) Make sure you have installed PostgreSQL on you personal computer
+1) Make sure you have installed PostgreSQL on you personal computer.
-2) Make sure you have installed Node.js on your computer
+2) Make sure you have installed Node.js on your computer.

 ### 1. Clone the repository